 First there was Gibraltar, then there was Puerta Roja, now there is Krakow.
-As the name implies, this pub is Polish-owned and currently ranks as the preferred spot in San Telmo to grab a drink among an international mix of travelers and neighborhood folk.
+As the name implies, this pub is Polish-owned and is a nice spot in San Telmo to grab a drink among an international mix of travelers and neighborhood folk.

 The stylish low-lit pub has a nice spacious bar, low-slung couches and in the rear of the bar, board games and a Wii play center so that the video generation doesn’t feel left out.